wormholer/KAP-manual/en/config/settings.en.md

-## Important configurations
+## Important Configurations
-The file kylin.properties occupies an important position among all KAP configurations.
+The file *kylin.properties* occupies an important position among all KAP configurations.
 This section will give detailed explanations of some common properties in it.

+User could put the customized config items into *kylin.properties.override*, the items in this file will override the default value in *kylin.properties* at runtime.
+The benefit is easy to upgrade.
+In the system upgrade, put the *kylin.properties.override* together with new version *kylin.properties*.

 ### kylin.metadata.url
 KAP metadata path is specified by this property.
 The default value is *kylin_metadata* table in HBase while users can customize it to store metadata into any other table.
 When deploying multiple KAP instances on a cluster, it's necessary to specify a unique path for each of them to guarantee the isolation among them.
 For example, the value of this property for Production instance could be `kylin_metadata_prod`, while that for Staging instance could be `kylin_metadata_staging`, so that Production instance wouldn't be interfered by operations on Staging instance.

 ### kylin.env.hdfs-working-dir
 Working path of KAP instance on HDFS is specified by this property.
 The default value is `/kylin` on HDFS, with HTable name in metadata path as the sub-directory.
-For example, suppose the metadata path is kylin_metadata@hbase, the HDFS default path should be `/kylin/kylin_metadata`.
+For example, suppose the metadata path is ``kylin_metadata@hbase``, the HDFS default path should be `/kylin/kylin_metadata`.
 Please make sure the user running KAP instance has read/write permissions on that directory.

 ### kylin.server.mode
 KAP instance running mode is specified by this property.
 Optional values include `all`, `job` and `query`, among them `all` is the default one. *job* mode means the KAP instance schedules Cube task only; *query* mode means the instance serves SQL queries only; *all* mode means the instance handles both of them.

 ### kylin.source.hive.database-for-flat-table
 This property specifies which Hive database intermediate tables will locate in.
 The default value is *default*.
-If the user running KAP doesn't have permission to access `default` database, it's adequate to alter the property to use databases with other names.
+If the user running KAP doesn't have permission to access *default* database, it's adequate to alter the property to use databases with other names.

 ### kylin.storage.hbase.compression-codec
 The compression algorithm used in HTables created by KAP is specified by this property.
 The default value is *none*, which means no compression adopted.
 Choose appropriate compression algorithm, such as *snappy*, *lzo*, *gzip* or *lz4*, according to support for those algorithms in your situation.